ibm-cloud-docs/openwhisk/iam.md

 The following table details the actions that are mapped to platform management roles.
 Platform management roles enable users to perform tasks on service resources at the platform level.
 For example, assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.
 {: shortdesc}

-For more information about how to assign, edit, review, or delete resource access policies, see [Managing IAM access](/docs/iam?topic=iam-iammanidaccser#iammanidaccser).
+For more information about how to assign, edit, review, or delete resource access policies, see [Managing IAM access](/docs/iam?topic=iam-iammanidaccser#iammanidaccser){: external}.
 {: tip}

 <table>